Maaarcocr/webview_ruby/README.md

 WebViewRuby is a library that provide bindings for [webview/webview](https://github.com/webview/webview) a tiny tiny cross-platform webview library to build modern cross-platform GUIs.
 Webview uses Cocoa/WebKit on macOS, gtk-webkit2 on Linux and Edge on Windows 10.

-IMPORTANT: Compilation may not work on windows and linux right now.
+IMPORTANT: Compilation may not work on windows right now.
 Follow the progress [here](https://github.com/Maaarcocr/webview_ruby/issues/1)

 ## Installation